igorroman777/Kata09_Checkout/README.md

 # Coding: Kata09_Checkout

 This is a Java application.
+A framework 'Easy Rules' as a Java rules engine is used.

 ## Code problem details: